How to Begin to Simplify Your Life

 Use the Free Printable below to brainstorm where you need to simplify your life the most.
 This involves taking some quiet time to ask yourself some important questions.

 It can be difficult to pinpoint what exactly is causing your stress when you are underneath it all.
 At this stress level, everything from tiny responsibilities to the large important ones all seem to be the same in priority level and stress producing capability.
 It doesn’t make sense, but it is our natural reaction when under stress.
 Everything seems important, everything seems capable of pushing us over the edge.
 Yet, when not under stress, we are fully capable of prioritizing and dealing with the small every day stressors without letting them harm our peace.
 Keeping this in mind, try to determine which areas of your life are most important for you to get control of by simplifying and organizing.
+For example, if you are now a Veteran after having spend a large portion of your life in the forces, why not look into a cybersecurity career guide for veterans?
+It’s a career change worth looking into and you will definitely be learning something new.

 The Free Printable, HOW TO BEGIN TO SIMPLIFY YOUR LIFE, will help you walk through those steps so that as this series progresses you will be able to pay special attention to those areas and resources.